Horlar-1st/Regression_analysis_on_social_media_types_on_sales/README.md

 # 📊 Regression Analysis on Social Media Types and Sales Performance

-Welcome to the project repository for **Regression Analysis on Social Media Types and Their Impact on Sales Performance**.
+This is a project repository for **Regression Analysis on Social Media Types and Their Impact on Sales Performance**.
 This study investigates how the use of various social media platforms for advertising influences the perceived sales performance of businesses.

 ---